alexisv/blog/docs/_posts/2025-06-07-deploy-a-ldap-server-workload.markdown

 ubuntu@numbat:~$
 ```

+### Populate the LDAP directory
 Create a LDIF file with example user and group records for our use case.
-The password hardcoded in this LDIF are all the same, and it is the literal word `incorrect`.
+The userPassword value that is hardcoded in this LDIF is the same in all the user records where it is added, and the password is the literal word `incorrect`.

 {% capture ldif_code %}
 cat > ldap.ldif <<EOF